1. Using Appulate

 send for signature dialog

-If one or all of the signers haven't signed the form yet, the dialog will display "Pending the agency representative's (or applicant's) signature".
+If one or all of the signers haven't signed the form yet, the page or the dialog will display "Pending the agency representative's (or applicant's) signature".

 • Clicking Remind to sign will send an email reminder to the signer.